iamkroot/trakt-scrobbler/README.md

 	* **MacOS**<br>
 		I will try to make a install script for Mac soon.
 Till then, here are the manual steps you can follow:
-		1. Inside the project directory root, run `pipenv install`.
+		1. Inside the project directory root, run `poetry install`.
 This will create a virtualenv, and install the necessary requirements.
-		2. Run `pipenv --py` to find the location of python interpreter of virtualenv.
+		2. Run `poetry show -v` to find the location of python interpreter of virtualenv.
 		3. Edit the `scripts/trakt_scrobbler.plist` file to add the correct folder path of the project.
 		4. `cp scripts/trakt_scrobbler.plist ~/Library/LaunchAgents/`
 		5. `launchctl load ~/Library/LaunchAgents/trakt_scrobbler.plist`
 		6. `mkdir "~/Library/Application Support/trakt-scrobbler/" && cp config.toml "~/Library/Application Support/trakt-scrobbler/"`
-		7. Type `pipenv run python trakt_scrobbler/main.py` to start the program.
+		7. Type `poetry run python trakt_scrobbler/main.py` to start the program.
 You will be prompted to authorize the program to access the Trakt.tv API.
 Follow the steps on screen to finish the process.
 In the future, the script will run on computer boot, without any need for human intervention.

 5. To enable notification support on Linux, `libnotify` needs to be installed (Reboot after installation).
 	- Arch/Manjaro: `pacman -S libnotify`